dry-python/returns/docs/pages/railway.rst

-for example, some of them (:class:`~returns.result.Result` and :class:`~returns.maybe.Maybe`) are used to work with different types of errors starting with ``NullPointerException`` to arbitary user-defined ones.
+for example, some of them (:class:`~returns.result.Result` and :class:`~returns.maybe.Maybe`) are used to work with different types of errors starting with ``NullPointerException`` to arbitrary user-defined ones.

 Error handling